ink

 Carbon atoms arranged in a ball.

 For example, plants cannot photosynthesize without magnesium in their chloroplasts.
-Magnesium is not needed in large amounts but is a serious limiting factor and an example of the law of the minimum.
-This is particularly true in tropical climates where water and temperature conspire to increase the rate of evaporation and transpiration in plants..
+Magnesium is not needed in large amounts but is a significant limiting factor because of its functional necessity.
+For plant-life magnesium is an excellent example of the law of the minimum.
+This is particularly true in tropical climates where water and temperature conspire to increase the rate of evaporation and transpiration in plants.

 phage